raulshma/tech-ticker/docs/Documentation.md

 The TechTicker system has been fully implemented and is operational.
 All planned features have been delivered with additional enhancements:

 **Completed Core Features:**
-1.  **✅ Backend Foundation:** Complete .NET Aspire setup with all core services
+1.  **✅ Backend Foundation:** Complete .NET 9.0 Aspire setup with all core services
-2.  **✅ Database Layer:** Full EF Core implementation with PostgreSQL
+2.  **✅ Database Layer:** Full EF Core implementation with PostgreSQL and comprehensive migrations
-3.  **✅ API Layer:** Comprehensive REST API with OpenAPI documentation
+3.  **✅ API Layer:** Comprehensive REST API with OpenAPI documentation and NSwag integration
-4.  **✅ Authentication & Authorization:** Full RBAC system with JWT
+4.  **✅ Authentication & Authorization:** Full RBAC system with JWT and permission-based access
-5.  **✅ Scraping System:** Complete web scraping with orchestration and monitoring
+5.  **✅ Scraping System:** Complete web scraping with orchestration, monitoring, and proxy support
-6.  **✅ Messaging Infrastructure:** RabbitMQ integration with reliable message processing
+6.  **✅ Messaging Infrastructure:** RabbitMQ integration with reliable message processing and error handling
-7.  **✅ Alert System:** Advanced alert rules with evaluation and triggering
+7.  **✅ Alert System:** Advanced alert rules with evaluation, triggering, and performance monitoring
-8.  **✅ Notification System:** Discord notifications with user preferences
+8.  **✅ Notification System:** Discord notifications with comprehensive user preferences and customization
-9.  **✅ Frontend Application:** Complete Angular SPA with all admin features
+9.  **✅ Frontend Application:** Complete Angular 20 SPA with all admin features and responsive design
+10. **✅ Proxy Management:** Comprehensive proxy configuration, health monitoring, and bulk operations
+11. **✅ Testing Infrastructure:** Extensive unit and integration tests with 230+ test cases
+12. **✅ Performance Monitoring:** Real-time metrics, analytics, and system health monitoring
 10. **✅ User Management:** Full CRM capabilities with role management

 **Additional Features Implemented:**